What is Automapping?¶

 Multiple Rules in One Rulefile¶

-Of course multiple rules are possible in one rulemap.
-If you want to have the rules applied in a certain sequence, you should use multiple rulefiles and define the sequence within the rules.txt file.
+Multiple rules are possible in one rulemap.
+However, if you want to have the rules applied in a certain sequence, you should use multiple rulefiles and define the sequence within the rules.txt file.
 As of now there also is a certain sequence within one rulemapfile.
 Generally speaking the regions with small y value come first.
 If there are regions at the same y value, then the x value is taken into account.
-On orthogonal maps this ordering scheme is the same as for reading in most western countries.
-(Left to right, top to down).
+On orthogonal maps this ordering scheme is the same as for reading in most western countries (Left to right, top to bottom).
 The order within one rulemap may be changed later, once tiled is capable of utilizing multiple threads/processors.
 So if you want to rely on a certain sequence, use different rulemaps and order these in the rules.txt

 Definition of Inputs¶